mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 upload files to S3.

-If you’re _new to Amazon S3 and need to start from scratch_, this is a **beginning-to-end walkthrough** of how to upload your files to Amazon’s Simple Storage Service (S3) using PowerShell.
+If you’re _new to Amazon S3 and need to start from scratch_, this is a **beginning-to-end walkthrough** of how to upload your files to Amazon Simple Storage Service (S3) using PowerShell.

 A breakdown of the process (detailed steps are further below):